learn-co-curriculum/pc-ios-day04-pickerview-with-model/README.md

   * The *Snap*: See if you can write a method to have your Facts dissapear after a certain period of time.
 Hint:        Check out the

-+ *Fork this repo to check out the SnapFacts solution with a UIPicker and a Facts model.*
+*Instructions: First, follow the directions above to try to build the app on your own.
+Second, fork this repo to check out the SnapFacts solution with a UIPicker and a Facts model.*